Dark Web Marketplaces and COVID-19: before the vaccine: Results

 \subsection{Categories of listings}

-Here, we focus on the 518 COVID-19 specific listings present in our dataset, observed 7,159 times between January 2020 and July 2020. \textit{PPE} is the most represented category, with 343 unique listings (66.2\% of COVID-19 specific listings) observed 5,536 times (77.3\% of observations of COVID-19 specific listings).
-The second most represented category is \textit{medicines}, with 132 (25.5\%) unique listings observed 1,276 (17.8\% of all) times.
-Some \textit{medicines} listings, which are often sold together, included 59 chloroquine listings, 56 hydroxychloroquine listings, and 30 azythromicin listings.
-Other \textit{medicines} included 5 favipiravir listings, 3 remdesivir listings, and 1 lopinavir listing.
+Here, we focus on the 788 COVID-19 specific listings present in our dataset, observed 9,464 times in the considered time window. \textit{PPE} is the most represented category, with 355 unique listings (45.1\% of COVID-19 specific listings) observed 5,660 times (59.8\% of observations of COVID-19 specific listings).
+The second most represented category is \textit{medicines}, with 228 (28.9\%) unique listings observed 1,917 (20.3\% of all) times.
+Some \textit{medicines} listings, which are often sold together, included 38 chloroquine listings, 65 hydroxychloroquine listings, 51 azythromicin listings and 45 Amoxicillin listings.
+Other \textit{medicines} included 2 remdesivir listings, one of the drugs used to treat USA's president Trump~\cite{trump_remdesivir}.
 A breakdown of the \textit{medicines} category together with a brief description of the specific drugs can be found in Table~\ref{medicines_table}, and multiple medicines are sometimes sold in the same listing.
-We classified 31 (6.0\%) unique listings as \textit{medical frauds}, which are listings that promised immunity from COVID-19 (no such product exists, at the moment of writing), or supposed devices able to detect COVID-19 in the air.
+Another prominent category was \textit{guides on scamming}, with 99 unique listings (12.6\%).
+It includes manuals on how to earn money exploiting flaws in COVID-19 related government relief funds, \edit{and others on how} to exploit alleged pandemic related security \edit{weaknesses} (e.g. online banking, delivery systems).
+A breakdown of the different kinds of guides can be found in table \ref{guides_table}.
+One DWM (MagBO) was specialised in selling of web domains, like ``coronavirusmasks.in,'' with 50 unique listings (6.3\%).
+Additonally, we classified 34 (4.3\%) unique listings as \textit{medical frauds}, which are listings that promised immunity from COVID-19 (no such product exists, at the moment of writing), or supposed devices able to detect COVID-19 in the air.
 These listings also included illicit drug mixes sold as cures.
-We also registered 10 test (1.9\% of COVID-19 specific listings) and 2 ICU ventilator (0.4\%) listings.
+We also registered 17 test (2.2\% of COVID-19 specific listings), 3 \textit{fake medical records} (0.4\%) and 2 ICU \textit{ventilator} (0.3\%) listings.
 More details on these listings together with some examples are reported in Appendix~\ref{Examples_of_listings}.
-The total number of vendors selling COVID-19 specific listings was 131.
-Additionally, sellers posted multiple listings.
-In fact, 81 of them sold \textit{PPE} (61.8\%), 54 sold \textit{medicines} (41.2\%), 20 sold medical frauds (15.3\%), 9 sold \textit{tests} (6.9\%), and 2 sold \textit{ventilators} (1.5\%).
+There were a total of 252 vendors selling COVID-19 specific listings.
+Additionally, sellers posted multiple unique listings.
+In fact, 88 of them sold \textit{PPE} (34.9\%), 106 sold \textit{medicines} (42.1\%), 40 sold \textit{guides on scamming} (\edit{15.9\%}), 15 \textit{web domains} (6.0\%), 23 sold \textit{medical frauds} (9.1\%), 13 sold \textit{tests} (5.2\%), 3 sold \textit{fake medical records} (1.2\%), and 2 sold \textit{ventilators} (0.8\%).
 The information in this paragraph is summarized in Table~\ref{Summary_item_found_per_category_listing}.